ReptarAzar/rocketBackendQueue/README.md

-rocket-backend-queue
+Rocket Backend
 ====================

-Rocket backend that handles Foursquare push notifications and passes them along to the rocket - now with Celery and RabbitMQ handling the queue stuff
+Rocket backend that handles Foursquare push notifications and passes them along to the rocket

+**Now with Celery and RabbitMQ handling the queue system!**